AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 Single=6 Double=2
 Max FPS=10
 ```
 The counters shall support the setting of the sensitivity of the PIR module.
 If the sensitivity is too high, then false triggers are happening.
-An On/Off command is setting both values to zero.
+An On/Off command is setting the values to zero.

 To avoid false alarms, the software always waits for two PIR trigger events within 30 seconds.